besmaguesmi/DevOps-MLOps-Labs/session2/ml-app/RAPPORT.md

 I confirmed that the project includes a requirements.txt file, which contains the necessary Python dependencies such as:

-scikit-learn, pandas, flask, pytest, joblib.
+scikit-learn, pandas, flake8, pytest, joblib.

 This ensures that the project environment can be correctly set up for development, testing, and CI/CD workflow automation.